-But if your printer doesn’t really make your artwork pop, it doesn’t have a rear-loading straight-through manual feed tray, or it’s time for a new printer anyway, I have three good recommendations.
-These three art printers, in three different price categories, print artwork beautifully, will do pretty much everything else well, and are all well suited to this particular project.
+But if your printer doesn’t really make your artwork pop, it doesn’t have a rear-loading straight-through manual feed tray, or it’s time for a new printer anyway, it makes good sense to get one that will print artwork beautifully, will do pretty much everything else well, and works well with vinyl.

-Of course, as you go up in price, you will get better colors and resolution and very noticeable improvement in the overall look of your art prints, and while I’m sensitive to budget concerns (believe me!)
+More expensive printers will, of course, offer better colors and resolution and very noticeable improvement in the overall look of your art prints, and while I’m sensitive to budget concerns (believe me!)
 I think every artist should have the very best printer they can afford – it’s better for you and your art, as well as for your clients and prospective clients, your business and your income.

-That said, even the least expensive best printer here does a great job for the money, and don’t worry if your budget cannot handle more!
-Indeed, each of these printers for stickers is the best I know for its price range:
+That said, even less expensive printers can do a great job for the money, so don’t worry too much if your budget cannot handle more!

-Surprisingly good printing quality for an entry-level printer, and a great all-around budget printer for stickers, but not quite to the fine art print level:
+Surprisingly good printing quality for an entry-level printer, and a great all-around budget printer for stickers, and everything else, but not quite to the fine art print level.

-- Canon Pixma Pro-100 Wireless Color Inkjet Printer
+- Canon Pixma Pro-100 Wireless Color Professional Inkjet Printer

-Superb prints from a rugged, reliable and affordable professional-level printer for stickers:
+Superb prints from two rugged, reliable and affordable professional-level printers for stickers, artwork, photos and more.

 Incredible colors and vivid prints from the most affordable printer in the legendary ProGraf professional printer line – truly the next level!

-What Kind of Sticker Paper is Best for a Cricut Cutting Machine?
+What Kind of Sticker Paper is Best for a Cricut Sticker Maker Machines?

 Waterproof, Tearproof, Full Page Inkjet Sticker Paper